Hollowness effect and entropy in high energy elastic scattering: Confinement Potential

 Contrary to the Coulomb potential, the confinement allows a glance at the hadron internal arrangement, revealing its importance for the correct description of the elastic scattering, even in this naive potential approach.
-The Fig. \ref{fig:4} shows the $b$-dependence of the confinement potential (\ref{eq:3b.4}) for fixed $\sqrt{s}=14$ TeV and various numbers of the light flavors\footnote{The condition $\mu \geq \varepsilon_{3}m_{q}$ is used for definition of the quark with certain flavor as light one and, in the present paper, at $\varepsilon_{3}=10$.} $n_{f}$ for 1- and 5-loop approximation for $\alpha_{s}(\mu)$.
+The Fig. \ref{fig:4} shows the $b$-dependence of the confinement potential (\ref{eq:3b.4}) for fixed $\sqrt{s}=14$ TeV and various numbers of the light flavors $n_{f}$ for 1- and 5-loop approximation for $\alpha_{s}(\mu)$.
 The value $\omega=1$ is used for definition of the $\mu_{ {\mbox{min}}}$ and, consequently, the largest value of the upper cutoff for $b$.

 The 5-loop approximation for $\alpha_{s}(\mu)$ provides slightly larger values of $V_{ {\mbox{c}}}(s,b)$ than that for 1-loop exact solution (\ref{eq:3b.2}) only in the range of small values $b \lesssim 0.03$ fm (not shown here).
 The consistent transition from Fig. \ref{fig:4}a to Fig. \ref{fig:4}d shows the weakening of the difference between the two curves with the growth of $n_{f}$.
 Thus, in general the approximation order for $\alpha_{s}(\mu)$ influences weakly on the $V_{ {\mbox{c}}}(s,b)$ in the whole range of $b$ for any $n_{f}$ considered, and the results are stable with respect to the scheme of calculation for $\alpha_{s}(\mu)$.
 By definition, the modern 5-loop approximation can be used for $\alpha_{s}(\mu)$ below, unless otherwise indicated.
 At the intermediate energy $\sqrt{s}=52.8$ GeV, $V_{ {\mbox{c}}}(s,b)$ does not depend on the number of light flavors (Figs. \ref{fig:5}a, b).
 The confinement potential dependence on $n_{f}$ manifests itself only in the high energy domain, for instance at $\sqrt{s}=14$ TeV, in which the wide set of the values of $n_{f}$ is available (Figs. \ref{fig:5}c, d).
 In the last case, the growth of $n_{f}$ has provided some decrease in $V_{ {\mbox{c}}}(s,b)$ for small $b \lesssim 0.03$ fm as expected, expanding the confinement potential for larger impact parameter values $b \gtrsim R_{h}$ due to the decrease of $\Lambda_{ {\mbox{QCD}}}$.